-For high performance concrete in buildings or road bed construction the mineral type, particle shape, particle distribution, and void space are all important and carefully engineered.
-Today’s critical construction activities are focused on factors such as high strength, precise amounts of water and cement, fatigue and frost resistance etc.
+For high performance concrete in buildings or road bed construction the mineral type, particle shape, particle distribution, and void space today are all carefully engineered.
+Today’s critical construction activities are focused on factors such as high strength, precise amounts of water and cement, fatigue and frost resistance.

-Although it is not unusual for the aggregate in a historic mortar to graph in a nice curve, the fineness modulus number is related to critical performance rather than matching historic materials.
-Empirical knowledge has always been vital.
+Although it is not unusual for the aggregate in a historic mortar to graph in a nice curve, the fineness modulus number often included in any grading of sand today is focused primarily on modern construction expectations rather than matching historic materials.
+However, with some additional leeway on those numbers, the fineness modulus number does point to highly workable mortars for historic buildings.
+But empirical knowledge and using your eyes and brain for observation is equally vital.
 For those of us working on historic mortars it is useful to know how all of these factors relate to the choice of aggregate.

-- For instance, in trying to point narrow joints you will need to have aggregate that does not have pieces larger than the joint, but you still want the mortar to be structural (durable).
+For instance, in trying to point narrow joints you will need to have aggregate that does not have pieces larger than the joint, but you still want the mortar to be structural to ensure durability.

-- A sand that consists of a narrow range of particle sizes will have a mealy texture and lack cohesion.
-Addition of some coarser and finer particles will immediately change the working properties.
+A sand that consists of a narrow range of particle sizes will have a mealy texture and lack cohesion.
+The addition of some coarser as well as finer particles will immediately change the working properties.

 And crushed rock is rarely, if ever, a suitable replacement for sand.
 More about crushed rock in this post comparing three different aggregates including bagged sands that are really crushed rock and therefore unworkable for plaster.

 So what if you sieve a sand and the graph is far from ideal — for example a dreaded double peak?
 Do you necessarily have to reject it?